-But the truth is, as you’re prepping your blue box dinner, you might feel a little guilt.
+But the truth is, as you’re prepping your blue box dinner, you might still feel a little guilt.
 Because you know the truth – it’s not necessarily the best option.

 Add frozen veggies.

-When there is about a minute or two (add more depending on the size of your veggies) left on your pasta, toss in about one or two cups of frozen veggies to the boiling water.
+When there is about a minute or two left on your pasta, toss in about one cup of frozen veggies to the boiling water.
 I suggest choosing a veggie that is about the same size as the pasta, since it’s harder to pick out or object to.

 Substitute Greek Yogurt.

 I like to do about 2 tablespoons of melted butter and a 1/3 cup of Greek yogurt, but you can play with proportions until you find something your family digs.
 You can totally skip the butter and do about 1/2 cup of yogurt.
 I do this often as well.

 Add a bit of puree.

 Want to get super sneaky?
 Add a couple of tablespoons of veggie puree to your mix.
 Something like carrot, pumpkin, or butternut squash will add a punch of nutrition while not changing the color or flavor much.

 Powdered nutrient boost.

-I tend to use the Go and Grow by Similar since I like how they come in individual packets so I just measure out a portion for each boy, add a packet, and go.
-It’s not a total fix for a bad diet, but it’s a great way to balance out a meal that isn’t nutritionally sound.
+I tend to use the Go and Grow by Similac since I like how they come in individual packets.
+I just measure out a portion for each boy, add a packet, and go.
+It’s not a total fix, but it’s a great way to balance out a meal that isn’t nutritionally sound.

 Choose a more natural brand.

 These brands usually have less questionable ingredients.
 I like to stock up on them when they’re on sale or if I have a coupon.
-That being said, the store brand is almost always cheaper and Ryan loves to ask for the fun Cars themed ones, so, there’s that.
+That being said, the store brand is almost always cheaper and Ryan loves to ask for the fun shaped ones, so, there’s that.

-Look.
 Parenting is tough.
 No one’s going to argue that.
 Taking shortcuts are necessary to keep it together some days – it doesn’t make you a bad parent.
 Serving your kid boxed mac and cheese can be a fun treat!
 Adding a bump of nutrition to make your boxed mac and cheese healthier is even better.